Story by Lizzy Scully & Steve “Doom” Fassbinder, photos by Doom. Stay tuned for a feature Q&A with Doom to be published May 24!

 The remaining three wheels nest on top of each other on the stern.
 Take care to pad any rotors if necessary, and check that no rotor or cassette is making contact with the boat.
 Make sure the bottom wheel isn’t dragging in the water.
 Also make sure the rear paddler can sit atop the stern in their paddling position.
 The top wheel can be a nice backrest for the rear paddler!

-Of course, everything needs to be strapped down to the boat very well with something like Titan Straps.
+Of course, you need bike straps.
+Everything needs to be lashed to the boat very well with something like Titan Straps.
 The load should not be loose or floppy in any way.
 If the bikes are well-positioned and well-strapped, the boat is still very easy to self-rescue in the event of a whitewater flip.
 Having the bikes and wheels on board doesn’t affect that ability at all if they’re well-secured (and yes, I’ve field tested it several times).

 Other thoughts on putting two bikes on boats?